helmgast/lore/README.md

 We use GET for non-state-changing operations, and POST for state changing operations.
 There are some variations and considerations to note:
 ###GET
 * GET <id>/ (without view, edit) This will either do a view or an edit depending on the access rights of the user.
 A shorthand.
-* GET <id>/?partial or ?partial=True means server should only return partial HTML, ready to be inlined on calling page
+* GET <id>/?inline or ?inline=True means server should only return inline HTML, ready to be inlined on calling page
 * GET <id>/?json or ?json=True means server should only return JSON representation
 * GET <id>/?arg=1&arg=2 means if we are getting a form, prefill these values (parsed as if it was a form POST)
 * GET <id>/?form=xxx means that we are requesting a specific type of form, as most models can be represented by several.

 ###POST
-* POST .../?partial or ?partial=True means we are posting from an inline form, and redirect destination should also be partial
+* POST .../?inline or ?inline=True means we are posting from an inline form, and redirect destination should also be inline

 ###Errors
 If there is an error with a GET or POST, it should return error information using the flash() system.
-If the request was partial, it should return a partial.
+If the request was inline, it should return a inline form.
 Else, it should return to the page it came from or other page defined.
 This only includes errors that are not of HTTP nature, e.g. internal ones.

 ##ROUTE HANDLERs
 Each URL pattern - route - points to a handler, e.g. function, that performs business logic, database lookup (e.g. Model interaction) and starts rendering.
 Althouh each URL pattern has it's own function, not all are doing any specific operations - many redirect to a more generic handler.